cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 I know this is supposed to be an expert-level campaign, but I still wanted to beat it anyways, so I had to edit it a lot.
 I edited it so much that I'm making this repository so that I can publish my changes as a separate campaign on the add-on server.
+My edits were only targeted at making the main objectives easier; I'm considering rebalancing so that the optional objectives (i.e. killing the enemy leader in a scenario where you're just supposed to survive) are harder.
 Here's a description of my changes so far:

 01 End of Peace: Just some basic gold tweaks.
 Probably too easy now, but it's the first scenario, so it ought to be easy IMO.